floraison/flor/doc/procedures/README.md

 ## unit

+* [c-for-each](c_for_each.md) - Concurrent "for-each", launches a concurrent branch for each elt or entry of the incoming collection.
 * [cancel, kill](cancel.md) - Cancels an execution branch
 * [ccollect](ccollect.md) - A concurrent version of [collect](collect.md).
 * [cmap](cmap.md) - Concurrent version of "map".
 Spins a concurrent child for each element of the incoming/argument collection.